atonu1971/Paclitaxel-Resistant-Alternative-Splicing/Final.md

 ### 2.3 Differential Expression and Visualization

 LFC values were sign-inverted prior to visualization so that positive values represent up-regulation in resistant cells relative to sensitive cells.
 Adjusted p-values of zero were replaced with 1e-300 to enable finite log10 transformation.
 Genes were classified as significant if padj < 0.05 and |LFC| >= 1.
-Volcano plots were generated in R (v4.1.1) using ggplot2 and ggrepel, with both gene sets overlaid using a four-colour scheme distinguishing ABC vs. ion transport and significant vs. non-significant calls.
+Volcano plots were generated in R  using ggplot2 and ggrepel,distinguishing ABC vs. ion transport and significant vs. non-significant calls.
 The top 10 most significant genes per gene set were labelled.

 ### 2.4 Enrichment Analysis